-In backfill, aggregate, and planted areas, handholes shall be installed 1 in above grade.
+In backfill, aggregate, and planted areas, handholes shall be installed with a 1-inch reveal above grade.
 In paved areas, handholes shall be installed flush with grade.

 All handhole covers shall have a slip resistant surface that meets the requirements of SCL 7203.01.